Fallstop/GSheetBells/README.md

-# HCBellsPython
+# Google Sheet Bells
-Huanui Collage bell controller devlopment, this is a personal project.
+Huanui Collage bell controller development, this is a personal project.

-To do this yourself, you can find the in work documentation [here](https://hcbellspython.readthedocs.io/en/latest/)
+To do this yourself, you can find the in work documentation [here](https://gsheetbells.readthedocs.io)